About eLearning

 Accomplishments

-• Conducted over 500 individual consultations with members of the Del Mar College community.
+• Conducted nearly 500 individual consultations with members of the Del Mar College community.

 • Delivered over 600 countable hours of professional development training to DMC personnel.